-- 1. OTC Vitamin D preparations;.
+- 1. OTC Vitamin D preparations;

 - 2. OTC Vitamin E preparations;

 - 3. OTC Niacin preparations;

 - 4. OTC Calcium replacement agents;

 - 5. OTC Magnesium replacement agents;

 - 6. OTC Phosphate replacement agents;

 - 7. OTC Iron replacement agents;

 - 8. Normal saline and heparin flushes;

 - 9. Disposable needles and syringes used to administer insulin;

 - 10. Test strips for determining blood glucose levels;

 - 11. Lancets;

 - 12. Urine test strips (for example, Clinitest® and Clinistix®);

 - 13. Family planning items; and

-14. Other non-legend items and supplies that have Pharmacy Program approval.
+- 14. Other non-legend items and supplies that have Pharmacy Program approval.

 Excluded Drugs

-- The following drugs and/or therapeutic categories are excluded from coverage: - 1.
-Agents used for anorexia, weight loss, or weight gain, except orlistat; - 2.
+The following drugs and/or therapeutic categories are excluded from coverage:

+- 1. Agents used for anorexia, weight loss, or weight gain, except orlistat; - 2.
 Agents used for cosmetic purposes or hair growth, unless medically necessary; - 3.
 Agents used for symptomatic relief of cough and colds; - 4.
 Drug Efficacy Study Implementation (DESI) Drugs (refer to those drugs that the FDA has proposed to withdraw from the market because they lack substantial evidence of effectiveness); - 5.
 Erectile dysfunction drugs; - 6.
 Experimental drugs; - 7.
 Agents used to promote fertility; - 8.
-Medications which are included in the reimbursement to a facility, i.e. hospitals, skilled nursing facility for beneficiaries receiving benefits under Part A of Title XVIII, mental hospitals, or some other nursing facilities; - 9.
+Medications which are included in the reimbursement to a facility, (for example, hospitals, skilled nursing facility for beneficiaries receiving benefits under Part A of Title XVIII, mental hospitals, or some other nursing facilities); - 9.
 Non-legend or OTC drugs or items with some exceptions; and - 10.
-Vaccines covered in other programs
+Vaccines covered in other programs - 11.
+Drugs whose manufacturers have not entered into a current CMS Rebate Agreement